 09. Use Google Analytics Stats

 Google Analytics is a great SEO tool for analyzing the performance of your website.
-We have shown step-by-step to how to check Bounce Rate of a website from different angles.
 You can check which of the pages are causing low Bounce Rate and which are causing the high Bounce Rate.
 You can make necessary changes in those pages which are causing the high Bounce Rate.

 10. Optimize Your Website